thumbor/thumbor/docs/focal.rst

 Warning
 -------

-Unpredictable behavior may occur if using this filter with other functionality that sets focal points, such as:
+Unpredictable behavior may occur if using this filter with other functionality that set focal points, such as:

 .. toctree::
    :maxdepth: 1